Accounts Receivable Definition:

 If you plan to sell goods or services on account in your business, you'll need a method of tracking who owes you how much and when it's due.

-Here are five key components of a good accounts receivable
+Here are five key components of a good accounts receivable system:

 1. Verify accounts receivable balances.
 Use source documents such as invoices to keep balances accurate.